xjtu-wiki/xjtu-wiki.github.io/_posts/2020-03-04-xian-one-pass.md

 categories: general
 ---
 ## Tips
 - Obtaining the one code pass requires working Chinese mobile number.
+So, put in your SIM card :-)
 - The district of
   - the Xingqing campus is "**碑林区**" Beilin District (Bēilín qū).
   - the I-Harbour is "**长安区**" Chang An District (Cháng'ān qū).